Almarch/tamaR/README.md

 The "care" process works on the frontend, so it will not support being launched from several instances.
 It also requires that a device (or the server itself) keeps a shiny session open.

-### Administrator board
+### P2 sprites

+Using [tamatool](https://github.com/jcrona/tamatool) ROM editor, a mod of the original P1 ROM has been provided in order to use the P2 sprites.
+This is not a perfect emulation of P2: some animations vary slightly, and the "number game" is not available.
+The P2 secret character is not available neither.

+## Secret Character

+A new but familiar secret character has snuck in the game.
+Will you find out who this is ?

 ## Notes on the C++ structure

 Tamalib has been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi), with a bit of re-writing.
 The Arduino version is the starting point for tamaR C++ module, including the ROM conversion step.
+Tamalib was converted from C to C++ in order to ensure consistency with R object-orientation.
 However, because Rcpp dependencies management was not trivial, I gathered all tamalib code into a monolithic tamalib.cpp program.

-Tamalib was converted from C to C++ in order to ensure consistency with R object-orientation.
-The user-tailored methods presented in this document and in the manual (`?Tama`) are developped in R, and they rely on lower-level C++ methods.
-Noteworthily, not all developed C++ methods are used in the R interface: for instance `GetFreq` properly fetches the buzzer frequency and `GetROM` dumps the ROM.
-These C++ methods are still available and they might have an R implementation later.

-Tamalib was adapted with attention to its platform agnosticity, so it should run on any OS.
+Tamalib was adapted with attention to its platform agnosticity, so tamaR should run on any OS.
 The package tamaR has been succesfully built, installed and tested on GNU/Linux and Windows.

-## Secret Character

-A new but familiar secret character has snuck in the game.
-Will you find out who this is ?
-If you are spending time on a tamagotchi, odds are that you may have been a kid in the 90's and this secret character is dedicated to you.

 ## Disclaimer